Classic Laos - Luang Prabang to Vientiane Bike Tour

 Today’s dinner is on your own.
 We suggest eating dinner at a street stall so you can dig into the local delicacies. street stall so you can dig into the local delicacies.
 Lao food can be very meat ori-ented.
 Chopped meat, chicken or duck are common, but there are plenty of options for vegetarians as well.
 Our personal recommendation is the light and tasty Tam Mak houng or papaya salad, which is made from sliced raw papaya, garlic, chilly, peanuts, sugar, fermented fish sauce and lime juice.

 Day 3: Kasi

 A transfer of about 2hrs brings us to Kiu Kacham, situated at an altitude of 1,350m.
 From here, the ride is largely undulating until Phou Khoun, followed by a long descend to the valley of Kasi.
 The magical landscape is dominated by some of the highest limestone mountains and H’mong villages.

 Day 4: Vang Vieng

-Today enjoy gentle rolling hills to Vang Vieng past spectacular karst ranges, green fields and lumbering water buffalos.
+Today enjoy gentle rolling hills to Vang Vieng past spectacular karst ranges, green fields, and lumbering water buffalos.
 Vang Vieng has a magical setting on Nam Song river.
-It’s surrounded by dramatic karst cliffs, hundreds of caves. bucolic villages and blue lagoons.
+It’s surrounded by dramatic karst cliffs and hundreds of caves. bucolic villages and blue lagoons.

 Day 5: Vang Vieng

-Cycle the dirt road for 15km to the peaceful and secluded Blue lagoon 3 for a refreshing dip, the rest of the day is free to enjoy the vibe of the town
+Today we cycle the dirt road to the peaceful and secluded Blue lagoon 3 for a refreshing dip, the rest of the day is free to enjoy the vibe of the town.